 Salaries in independent schools may differ slightly.

-- Your working hours are based on a 35-hour week and are usually 9.00am to 3.00pm.
-You would probably be in the classroom for 22.5 hours per week, using the rest of the time for preparation and marking.
+Your working hours are based on a 35-hour week, working in a classroom 9.00am to 3.00pm.
+You would use the rest of the time for preparation and marking.

-- To become a primary teacher you could complete a four or five year degree including a teaching qualification.
+To become a primary teacher you could complete a four or five year degree including a teaching qualification.
 Several universities in Scotland offer an MA or BA Hons with a teaching qualification.
-The University of Glasgow offers an MEd Hons in Primary Education.
+The University of Glasgow offers an MEduc Hons in Primary Education.

-- National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+National 5 Applications of Maths is accepted in place of Maths.

 There is a lot of competition for places in all of these courses.
 It helps if you have experience of working with children in a primary school or a similar setting.
 You also need a good understanding of the Primary Education system.